 Ginger: Megan, thank you so much for speaking to me today.

-Megan: No worries.
+Professor Megan Davis: No worries.
 Thanks for having me.